Death and state funeral of the Duke of Wellington: Service

 During the service, one of two new anthems was sung, If we believe that Jesus died, composed for the occasion by John Goss, the organist at St Paul's.
 After the lesson, the Nunc dimittis was sung to a chant arranged by Goss from Beethoven's Symphony No. 7.
 This was followed by Goss's second anthem, And the King said, which Prince Albert reported "had made everyone weep".
 Goss's anthem had been written to move seamlessly into Handel's Dead March in Saul, which was played while the coffin was dramatically lowered through an opening in the floor to the crypt below, by means of a system of hidden pulleys.
-Then followed the traditional Funeral Sentences by Croft and Purcell, and after the collect, His body is buried in peace by Handel.
-After the Garter Principal King of Arms had proclaimed the duke's titles, a chorale by Felix Mendelssohn, Sleepers Awake!, was sung in English, probably at the suggestion of Prince Albert.
+Then followed the traditional Funeral Sentences by Croft and Purcell, and after the collect, His body is buried in peace by George Frideric Handel.
+After the Garter Principal King of Arms had proclaimed the Duke's titles, a chorale by Felix Mendelssohn, Sleepers Awake!, was sung in English, probably at the suggestion of Prince Albert.
 After the blessing, "upon a given signal", the guns fired at the Tower of London and a fanfare sounded at the west door, bringing the service to a close.